2216 Medical Education Research Facility

-Our primary research interest concerns mouse models of human B cell and plasma cell neoplasms, such as Burkitt’s lymphoma, Waldenström’s macroglobulinemia and multiple myeloma.
-Relying in part on gene-insertion mice that mimic the human MYC-activating t(8;14)(q24;q32) translocation, we are recapitulating important features of human B-lineage tumors in single and compound transgenic mice.
-Mouse models of this sort are then being used to elucidate mechanisms of neoplastic B cell and plasma cell development of great relevance for human beings, and to evaluate new approaches to cancer treatment in patients with lymphoma and myeloma.
-The long-term goal of our work is to improve the outcome of cancer.
+Our primary research interest concerns neoplasms of the mature B cell and plasma cell lineage, such as multiple myeloma, Waldenström macroglobulinemia and Burkitt lymphoma.
+Relying in part on gene-insertion mice that mimic the human MYC-activating t(8;14)(q24;q32) translocation, we recapitulate important features of these neoplasms in single and compound transgenic mice.
+We then take advantage of mouse models of this sort to elucidate mechanisms of neoplastic B cell and plasma cell development and evaluate new approaches to cancer treatment and prevention.
+The long-term goal of our work is to improve the outcome of patients with myeloma, lymphoma and other blood cancers.
 To that end, our laboratory maintains close ties with The University of Iowa Holden Comprehensive Cancer Center and the Interdisciplinary Graduate Program in Immunology at the Carver College of Medicine.

 Left to right: Krista Lingle Mullen, Fumou Sun, Siegfried Janz, Xing Cui, Xuefang Jing, Michael Pisano